New Year, Old Policies: Maintain the Path on Interest Rates - Central Bank Watch

 According to Eurozone overnight index swaps, traders are convinced that the period of recalibration by new ECB President Lagarde will take a very long time: there is only a 9% chance of a rate move through December 2020.
 Barring a significant deterioration in economic activity, it appears that the ECB, under President Lagarde’s stewardship, will be rather quiet during 2020.

-EUR/USD: Retail trader data shows 60.93% of traders are net-long with the ratio of traders long to short at 1.56 to 1.
-The number of traders net-long is 4.69% higher than yesterday and 59.54% higher from last week, while the number of traders net-short is 9.58% lower than yesterday and 14.70% lower from last week.
+EUR/USD: Retail trader data shows 59.15% of traders are net-long with the ratio of traders long to short at 1.45 to 1.
+The number of traders net-long is 11.58% higher than yesterday and 38.99% higher from last week, while the number of traders net-short is 9.70% higher than yesterday and 14.06% lower from last week.

 We typically take a contrarian view to crowd sentiment, and the fact traders are net-long suggests EUR/USD prices may continue to fall.